-By Book Or By Crook, North Carolina
+By Book Or By Crook by Eva Gates

-Author Eva Gates does not live in the south, but it’s clear from her writing that she’s spent a lot of time in the Outer Banks.
+Author Eva Gates does not live in the south, but it’s clear from her writing that she’s spent a lot of time in North Carolina’s Outer Banks.
 We love A Lighthouse Library Mystery series when we’re driving to the beach, sitting on the beach or during the winter with a cup of coffee, dreaming of warmer weather.